jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 orientation = Maths::SLERP(orientation, newOrientation, 0.2f);
 ```

 Here we use a temporary quaternion `newOrientation` which is calculated using the $pitch$, $yaw$ and $roll$ Euler angles of the camera and then used SLERP to interpolate between `orientation` and `newOrientation`.
+Note that here we are using $t = 0.2$.
+This parameter determines how far towards the new orientation we are interpolating.
 Compile and run your program and you should see that the camera rotation is much smoother and more satisfying to use.

 ---